rokath/trice/docs/TraceWithTrice.md

 ###  5.2. <a name='Easy-to-use'></a>Easy-to-use

 Making it [facile](./TriceUsageGuide.md) for a user to use *Trice* was the driving point just to have one **trice** tool and an additional source file with a project specific simple to use `triceConfig.h` and to get away with the one macro `TRICE` for most situations. *Trice* understands itself as a silent helper in the background to give the developer more focus on its real task.
-If, for example, `trice log ...` is running and you re-flash the target, there is no need to restart the **trice** tool.
+If, for example, `trice log` is running and you re-flash the target, there is no need to restart the **trice** tool.
 When [til.json](../til.json) was updated in an pre-build step, the **trice** tool automatically reloads the new data.

 The **trice** tool comes with many command line switches (`trice help -all`) for tailoring various needs, but mostly these are not needed.
 Usually only type `trice l -p COMn` for logging with a 115200 bit/s baud rate.